 2. Mercat de Mercats

 Mercat de Mercats Festival may be a mouthful to say, but it is an even bigger mouthful to swallow, in the best way possible!
 Combining Barcelona’s great markets with their gastronomical expertise, this festival will take your taste buds and your belt bucket to the next level!
 Sip some local wines and cava, take a cooking workshop from a star chef, and eat as much as you can!

 3. Festa Major de la Barceloneta

 Festa Major de la Barceloneta is the real deal.
-At the end of September each year, here you get to know the culture, the people, the music, the tastes.
+At the end of September each year, where you get to know the culture, the people, the music, the tastes.
 All of the senses are excited.
 Spread out all throughout the Old Town, this festival is fun for the whole family.
-Did we mention there’s fireworks.
-Well there are… and plenty of em.
+Did we mention there are fireworks?
+Well, there are… and plenty of them.

 4. Jazz Festival

 There is no conversation about the best Jazz festival in the world that doesn’t include Barcelona’s.
 For over four decades, Barcelona’s Jazz Festival has attracted the top musicians in the world.
 Imagine listening to syncopated rhythms in the cozy, cool atmosphere of the Harlem Jazz Club.

 Every autumn brings a wide variety of quality film festivals to Barcelona.
 But it’s the variety of genres of movies from all over the world that is most impressive.
 There are about twenty different film festivals in and around Barcelona this season.
 The world’s best short films, indie films, documentaries, and feature films can be found in Fall.